H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Cross-Platform/Tools/Cloudfox.md

  - ~/.cloudfox/cloudfox-output/aws/ID/json

+## PROTIP: In some uses, cloudfox writes a file that contains the commands to use your loot more efficiently.

+### Example: /home/USER/.cloudfox/cloudfox-output/aws/909174020271-AIDA5HLX6TCX4JECDJQRL-909174020271/loot/pull-secrets-commands.txt

 ## AWS (All commands are run based on authenticated account context)

  - cloudfox aws inventory (Enumerates various AWS resources)